Explore Sanibel Island

 Trader's

-Features a range of American and Caribbean-inspired dishes, including seafood, steaks, and desserts.
-The restaurant also offers live entertainment and a variety of cocktails and fine wines.
+Features a range of American and Caribbean-inspired dishes, including seafood and steaks.
+Also offers live entertainment and a variety of cocktails and fine wines.
 Large dining room, bar, and outdoor seating available, as well as a shop with unique clothing, housewares, and gifts.
 Open for lunch and dinner.